 Your H1 needs to be easily recognizable on the page.
 You can do this by making the text bolder and font size larger than the other headings and body text.
 You should also place your H1 at the top of the page so that it grabs your user’s attention right away.

 Get The Right H1 Tag Length

-That’s characters (including spaces and punctuation), not words!
-This gives you enough space to create interesting, descriptive H1s without creating a negative user experience.
+If you’re careful, this still gives you more than enough space to create an interesting, descriptive H1 heading without creating an annoying user experience.

 Address Your User’s Intent